ptommasi/rclone-sync-on-environment-variable/README.md

 exit
 ```

-I basically copyed and pasted the script file above multiple times, one per container (each container pointed to one).
-Using environemnt variables just makes reuse less prone to error.
-The template above is available under the `template` folder.
+I basically copy and paste the script above multiple times, one per container (each container pointing its own).
+Using environemnt variables just makes reuse less prone to error, but you can really do what you want.
+The template above is also available under the `template` folder.

-Under `templates` there is also the file with the folder to exclude from backups, here the content:
+Please notice that **the configuration above is a mirroring one, with excluded / deleted file being deleted too!** That is the configuration that works for me, please refer to [rclone sync](https://rclone.org/commands/rclone_sync/) to find the one that works the best for you!

+As you might have noticed, I exclude systems files.
+Here the content of the `exclude-list.txt` file (also available under the templates folder):
 ```
 # Files and folders ignored during backup on pCloud